Best places to live in America

 - Median household income: $151,111

-Suburban Cascades, Virginia, is home to many families and young professionals, and it’s an easy commute to Washington D.C.
-The public schools are highly rated, and nearly 1 in 3 residents has a master’s degree or higher.
+Suburban Cascades, Virginia, is home to many families and young professionals, and it’s an easy commute to Washington, D.C.
+The public schools are highly rated, and nearly one-third of residents have a master’s degree or higher.

 #47.
 Johns Creek, Georgia